Are medical exemptions possible from a need to wear hearing protection?

 If there is a medical reason for not wearing hearing protection then unfortunately that person cannot work in a high noise area.
 If there are no jobs available in an area with no noise risk then they cannot work for that employer.
 It is harsh but that’s the final outcome - they are medically unfit for the job.

-The only example I can think of I have seen where this applied in 30 years of noise safety work is bin men working on live roads - the recycling collection is over 85 dB(A), but hearing protection makes them far less aware of their surroundings and more likely to get hit by a car.
-The hearing protection therefore introduces a much bigger risk and this is the only time exemptions can be given.
+The only example I can think of I have seen where this applied in 30 years of noise safety work is bin men working on live roads - the recycling collection is over 85 dB(A) but hearing protection makes them far less aware of their surroundings and more likely to get hit by a car.
+The hearing protection therefore introduces a much bigger risk and this is the only time exemptions could be given.
+Even here, the employer needs to get any exemption in writing from the HSE, they can’t just decide to apply it.

-And before any forklift drivers jump on that as a reason not to wear hearing protection, no, that doesn’t apply to you, nice try.
+Before any forklift drivers jump on that as a reason to not wear hearing protection, no, that doesn’t apply to forklift drivers, nice try.

 Previous